-You can get such labels using an annotation tool like labelImg, which supports both Pascal VOC and YOLO (just make sure that you have selected YOLO).
+You can get such labels using an annotation tool like labelImg, which supports Pascal VOC and YOLO (ensure you have selected YOLO).

 # train and val data as 1) directory: path/images/, 2) file: path/images.txt, or 3) list: [path1/images/, path2/images/] train: microcontroller-detection/train.txt val: microcontroller-detection/train.txt # number of classes nc: 4 # class names names: ['Arduino_Nano', 'Heltec_ESP32_Lora', 'ESP8266', 'Raspberry_Pi_3']